ericxian1997/WordsStressPredict/README.md

 The second submission uses vowel and consonant phonemes as features and gets a 89.9% test accuracy.<br /><br />

-The second submission combines phonetic features and spelling features, which gets a 91.4% test accuracy.<br /><br />
+The third submission combines phonetic features and spelling features, which gets a 91.4% test accuracy.<br /><br />

 All of three submissions use random forest classifier.<br />